vmadhupreetha/fragmentomics/README.md

   Develop and train deep learning models to distinguish between donor- and recipient-derived cfDNA, and inturn use these models to predict whether lung transplant recipients are experiencing rejection based on their cfDNA sequence.

 ## Input dataset
   The dataset for this project was sourced from a study conducted on 47 lung transplant recipients by De Vlaminck et al. in 2015 [[1]](https://www.pnas.org/doi/abs/10.1073/pnas.1517494112).
 The data consists of cfDNA fragment sequences collected from these patients at various time points post-transplant.
-The labels for each cfDNA fragment comes from the SNP-genotyping based classification performed by the authors in the study.
+The labels for each cfDNA fragment come from the SNP-genotyping based classification performed by the authors in the study.

 <img width="1209" alt="the_dataset" src="https://github.com/vmadhupreetha/fragmentomics/assets/113985193/3653cc34-c8d7-4ff7-9764-7a2971d50aec">